Open-Transactions/protocol-docs/spec/SectionFormat.md

     to provide human readers a hint to the type of the encoded data.

-These use of the Section Format in these instances is defined below.
+Use of the Section Format in these document types is defined below.

 # Signed Message Document